What are VVS Diamonds and is Buying one a Mistake?

 If you’re shopping for an eye clean emerald or an Asscher — one of the step cut diamonds — we recommend at least taking a look at the VV range, especially if you’re shopping for larger carat weights.
 The more orderly nature of the facets in these cuts allows inclusions to be seen more easily.

-If you’re in a hurry
+If you’re in a hurry to propose

 VVS diamonds are perfect for speedy shoppers who don’t want to pore over a bunch of diamond certificates or talk to a salesperson for guidance.
 Because they’re all eye clean, you really can’t pick a VVS diamond that has bad clarity.
 You will pay more for the higher clarity grade, but at least you’re not going to waste hours (if not days) researching and evaluating diamonds only to risk choosing one that doesn’t have the visual clarity you thought it did.